virgili0/Virgilio/serving/purgatorio/define-the-scope-and-ask-questions/starting-a-data-project/starting-a-data-project.md

 description: Learn to look for sources that can help you solve the problem, build the project structure, build good documentation, and secure your code.
 ---

-# What you will learn
-In this guide, you'll learn to prepare yourself to start the project.

-This will consist of learning how to look for sources that can help you solve the problem, build the project structure, build good documentation, secure your code and data!

-We'll make heavy use of a collection of awesome best practices from the [PLOS | Public Library of Science](https://www.plos.org/).

-Do you know the joy when you find a _giant diamond cluster in Minecraft_?

-If yes, you need to know that you've just hit a big one: take your time to explore the [**Ten Rules Collection**](https://collections.plos.org/ten-simple-rules).

 # Index
 - [Collect Information](#Hunting-for-Information)
 - [Building a Knowledge Tree](#Building-a-Knowledge-Tree)